-After completion of this course, the student should have an understanding of the drugs used in the treatment of common diseases of the Hematological System, the Cardiovascular System, the Renal System, the Gastrointestinal System and the Reproductive System.
+After completion of this course, the student should have an understanding of the drugs used in the treatment of common diseases of the Cardiovascular System, the Renal System, the Gastrointestinal System, the Reproductive System and the Endocrine System.
 Students will be expected to know the major classes of drugs and the most important and commonly used members of each class; the mechanisms of action of these drugs; the actions, major side effects, and major interactions with other drugs; and the clinical indications and contraindications for the drugs.